PauJuan/paujuan.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: CIP
-description: another without an image
+description: The UKWIR Chemicals Investigation Programme (CIP) is the UK water Industry’s response to current and emerging legislation on trace substances in the water environment.
-img:
+img: assets/img/4.jpg
 importance: 3
-category: fun
+category: data analysis
 ---

 Every project has a beautiful feature showcase page.